DavMorr/README/README.md

 ## Public Contributions

-As I complete projects and they're ready for public consumption, they'll appear here.
+As I complete and release personal projects that I feel are particularly aninterestins and useful, I will publish them here.
 Check back periodically for updates!

 ---